TimOetting/kirby-builder/README.md

 ##Known Issues

-All issues related to the structure field of Kirby Panel.
+All issues related to the structure field of Kirby Panel do also affect the builder field.
-Builder fields do not support nested fields that require a modal to handle the content, which are structure fields or other builder fields.
+Builder fields do not support nested fields that require a modal to handle the content, i.e. structure fields or other builder fields.